 Overall responsibility for the management of Seadrill Limited and its subsidiaries rests with the Board of Directors, or the Board.
-The Board has organized the provision of management services through a subsidiary incorporated in Norway, Seadrill Management AS, or Seadrill Management.
-The Board has defined the scope and terms of the services to be provided by Seadrill Management authorizing it to run day-to-day operations.
-The Board must be consulted on all matters of material importance and/or of an unusual nature and, for such matters, will provide specific authorization to personnel in Seadrill Management to act on the Company's behalf.
+The Board has organized the provision of management services through a subsidiary incorporated in Norway, Seadrill Management.
+Effective as of January 1, 2013, the management services provided by Seadrill Management AS will provided by a new subsidiary incorporated in the United Kingdom, Seadrill Management Ltd. The Board has defined the scope and terms of the services to be provided by Seadrill Management authorizing it to run day-to-day operations.
+The Board must be consulted on all matters of material importance and/or of an unusual nature and, for such matters, will provide specific authorization to personnel in Seadrill Management to act on our behalf.